rajv96/Dementia_Risk_Prediction/README.md

 We intend to do a small service to hospitals, clinicians, nursing facilities and other healthcare practitioners by modelling a machine learning classification problem that helps in predicting the risk of Dementia given a certain set of features.

-The complete dataset details, methodology and model building details can be found in the 'Final_Report' pdf file.
+The complete dataset details, methodology and model building details in the [Project Report](https://github.com/rajv96/Dementia_Risk_Prediction/blob/main/Final_Report.pdf)

 The model is deployed on Heroku Cloud.